hgoldstein95/hgoldstein95.github.io/_drafts/language-of-dance.md

 the pattern is either "rock step, triple step, triple step" or "rock step, step, step".
 Often, dancers will also incorporate elements of *Lindy Hop*, a very closely related dance, which uses the eight-count pattern "rock step, triple step, step, step, triple step".
-The latter can be seen above in a move called the "swing-out".
-I'll talk more about that later.
+The latter can be seen in the gif above.

 Of course, there's a lot more to dancing than footwork.
 In swing, partners dance done in a number of different holds and positions.
 There are also tons of